 Megan’s Law Sex Offender Registration in New Jersey

 Megan’s Law is commonly known as sex offender registration.
 It provides that convicted sex offenders in New Jersey must register their addresses with the local police, in addition to providing updates as to any changes in their address, employment, or schooling.

-Contact a Parsippany NJ Aggravated Sexual Assault Lawyer for Answers
+Contact a Parsippany Aggravated Sexual Assault Lawyer for Answers

-The experienced sex crimes attorneys at the Tormey Law Firm will review the facts of your case and recommend the best steps to take to protect your rights and your future.
+The experienced sex crimes attorneys at our firm will review the facts of your case and recommend the best steps to take to protect your rights and your future.
 If you or a loved one has been charged with Aggravated Sexual Assault in New Jersey, contact us immediately for a free consultation.
 Call us today at 201-355-5385 or 866-949-6948, or use the online contact form.